-The final examination is scheduled for April 25 2018 from 8:00 am until 10:00 am.
+The final examination is scheduled for April 24, 2014 from 7:00pm - 9:00pm.
 While it will focus more heavily on the material covered in classes 13 to 14, it is a comprehensive final with emphasis on integrating the musculo-skeletal kinesiology covered in the first half of the term with the biomechanical principles covered in the second half of the term.
 Questions will relate your understanding of anatomy and physics to exercise principles and practices.
-There will also be a laboratory portion to this assignment that will be done prior to the final exam but will be part of the final exam grade.
-More information on this to come.
 Expect some computational questions.
 Please bring a calculator, and measuring/drawing equipment.